CSE-110-Group-13/cse110-sp24-group13/README.md

 Check out the project [HERE](https://cse-110-group-13.github.io/cse110-sp24-group13/source/homepage/index.html)

 ## Brief Description:
 This app is a CRUD web app to serve as a journal for a developer.
 Within the app, you can create notes and projects.
 Notes are meant to be short quick snippets about what was done, while projects are meant to hold details about your assignments like programming assignments.
-Both notes and projects have markdown capability.
+Notes have markdown capability.
 Each note can link a project, while each project can link numerous notes.
 Within projects, you can assign a deadline and create tasks for your assignments, which can be checked off for completion.
 There are multiple pages, including the homepage, favorites, library, calendar, and project list.

 ## Issue Workflow
 - Once you pick out an issue create a branch